 1. Greenworks M-210-SP Self-Propelled Mower – Best Overall

-The Greenworks M-210-SP Self-Propelled Mower is an eco-friendly option for those who prefer a battery-powered device.
+The Greenworks M-210-SP Self-Propelled Mower is our pick for the best self propelled lawnmower, and is also an eco-friendly option for those who prefer a battery-powered device.
 It’s surprisingly lightweight for what it is.
 It has a 21-inch deck, which is more than adequate for most lawns.
 The product succeeds in usability, with a push-button start and easy access to the working end of the mower.
 It even has a USB port for charging your devices.

 The runtime on a single charge is decent at 40 minutes.
 That is probably enough for most yards.
 When not in use, the mower folds up for convenient storage.
 It has seven height options and adjusts to the changing terrain with the manufacturer’s SmartCut technology.

 2. Lawn-Boy 17732 Self Propelled Lawn Mower – Best Value